HM Factory, Gretna: History

 Construction work on HM Factory, Gretna started in November 1915 under the general supervision of S P Pearson & Sons.
 Up to 10,000 Irish navvies worked on the site as well as concurrently building the two wooden townships to house the workers at Gretna and Eastriggs.
 To prevent problems with the influx of construction and munition workers, authorities implemented the State Management Scheme which curtailed alcohol sales through the nationalisation of pubs and breweries in the vicinity.
 Medical issues at the facility were overseen by Thomas Goodall Nasmyth.

 Munitions production started in April 1916.
 Engineers and chemists from nations throughout the British Empire were employed to establish the production of RDB Cordite.
 By 1917 the largest proportion of the workforce were women: 11,576 women to 5,066 men.
 The women munitions workers were known collectively as The Gretna Girls.

-At its peak, the factories produced 800 tons (812 tonne) of Cordite RDB per week, more than all the other munitions plants in Britain combined.
+At its peak, the factories produced 1,400 tonnes of Cordite RDB per week, more than all the other munitions plants in Britain combined.
 Cordite was colloquially known as the "Devil's Porridge"; the name comes from the writings of Sir Arthur Conan Doyle, who visited H.M.
 Factory as a war correspondent in 1916.
 He later wrote "The nitroglycerin on the one side and the gun-cotton on the other are kneaded into a sort of a devil's porridge; which is the next stage of manufacture...those smiling khaki-clad girls who are swirling the stuff round in their hands would be blown to atoms in an instant if certain small changes occurred".
 In 1917, when production reached 800 tons per week, King George V and Queen Mary visited the factory.

 Cordite production ceased shortly after the end of World War I in November 1918.
-The first 25% redundancies were announced in December 1918, and the final closure notice was issued in August 1919, by which time the workforce had been reduced to 3000 to 4000.
+The first 25% redundancies were announced in December 1918, and the final closure notice was issued in August 1919, by which time the workforce had been reduced to 3000 from 4000.
 In September 1919 the special Andrew Barclay 'fireless' locos used to shunt the explosives were sold off (both 2 foot gauge and standard-gauge) along with 40 standard gauge, covered, bogie 'paste' wagons (made by Magor Car Co. of New York, and Pickering Bros of Wishaw), and a further 86 open 4-wheel contractors wagons.
 In 1919-20 the manufacturing plants were demolished.
 Although the entire factory site was retained until the early 1920s, eventually all of Site 4 and other parts of the former munition plant were auctioned off for private and agricultural land.
 The combined sale consisted of more than 700 lots.
 The two townships of Eastriggs and Gretna and their bakeries were also sold off.

 On its closure, Waltham Abbey Royal Gunpowder Mills near London became the sole government-owned cordite factory until an expansion programme started at the outbreak of World War II.